 \subsection{Educational Level Classification}

-Tsimperidis et al. \cite{tsimperidis2018r} used keystroke dynamics for the detection of ones level of education.
-They proposed the randomized radial basis function network which was a novel machine learning model.
-Their model was capable of identifying the educational level of the user of the keyboard.
-Their proposed model was the first model leveraging keystroke biometrics for detection of ones education level.
+Tsimperidis et al. \cite{tsimperidis2018r} used keystroke dynamics for the detection of one's level of education.
+They proposed the randomized radial basis function network, which is a novel machine learning model.
+Their model is capable of identifying the educational level of the keyboard user.
+Their model is the first model leveraging keystroke biometrics for the detection of one's education level.
 Their experiment was performed in two steps.
-First, free text unrestricted data was collected from the participants for ten months.
+First, free-text unrestricted data were collected from the participants for ten months.
 The second step was developing the R\textsuperscript{2}BN model.
-The computational time of the R\textsuperscript{2}BN model was much higher.
+The computational time of the R\textsuperscript{2}BN model was very high.
 In order to reduce that time, they decreased the size of the dataset without degrading the performance of the model.
 A filter-based random subfield data condensation approach was proposed.
-242 log files were collected from five educational level classes.
+242 log files were collected from five educational-level classes.
 There were 2800 to 4500 keystrokes in each log file.
 162 features were extracted from the data.
 The data was fed into the R\textsuperscript{2}BN model.
-This model was developed by the randomized modification of a popular radial basis function neural network (RBFN) proposed by Broomhead and Lowe \cite{broomhead1988multivariable}.
+This model was developed by the randomized modification of a popular radial basis function neural network (RBFN), proposed by Broomhead and Lowe \cite{broomhead1988multivariable}.
 The advantage of R\textsuperscript{2}BN model was its speedy convergence and smaller extrapolation errors due to a shallow-learning architecture.
 This model achieved more than 85\% accuracy in the educational level classification task using keystroke dynamics.